Shikhar167/pm/README.md

 <img src="assets/deletinc_cover.jpeg" alt="Delet.com" title="Delet.com" style="width:500px; height:200px; object-fit: cover;"/>
   </a>
 </div>
 I joined WK as a Product Analyst fresh out of college and eventually took up an APM role there for a SaaS product in the Legal Services domain.
 The 3 years I spent there were transformative to say the least.
-I worked on high-impact projects that generated millions for the organization and developed strong professional relationships that I cherish to this day!
+I worked on high-impact projects that generated millions for the organization and managed to develop strong professional relationships along the way 😁

 #### **Data Science Intern @ Mphasis Ltd, Bengaluru (_May'19 - Jul'19_)**